AGGRAVATED MANSLAUGHTER: Husband Jailed In Shooting Death Of Beloved Bergen Police Officer

 The single aggravated manslaughter charge cites an "extreme indifference to human life."

+Under New Jersey law, that means the defendant didn't set out to kill the victim but acted in such a reckless and unreasonable manner that death was a distinct possibility.

+It often involves defendants who authorities say were drunk or drugged at the time.

-The Sussex County Prosecutor's Office hasn't announced the development a full week after Grieco was arrested (Aug.
-21).
+Grieco was arrested a week ago, on Aug.
+21, records show, yet the Sussex County Prosecutor's Office hasn't announced the development yet.
 Details were expected following the publication of this story.

-Grieco claimed from the start that his husband was killed in a "a freak accident."
+Grieco claimed from the start that his husband was killed in a freak accident.

 The couple had recently bought a plot of land less than 100 yards from the New York State border in Glenwood, an unincorporated area within Vernon Township.